Bitcoin and taxes: What's the story?

 The alarming rate at which cryptocurrencies are gaining validity in our world and becoming popular with people of all trades and hobbies is shocking to some.

 However, the logical person can look back and make sense of it.
 After all, it’s the better form of payment, if not at least an equally valid competitor against traditional currencies.

 After all, look at how it’s garnering attention around the world.
 The four largest accounting firms on the planet — that is, Deloitte, Ernst & Young, PricewaterhouseCoopers, and KPMG — are all starting to get their hands on it.
-In fact, Maryville University recently described blockchain as “the future of accounting!”
+In fact, Maryville University recently described b as “the future of accounting!”
 From experts to religious doomsday preppers, there are even talks of bitcoin becoming a global currency.

 With all of this said, however, its use as underground currency is causing the government to try and regulate it in whatever ways are possible.
 When it comes to taxes, where do cryptocurrencies stand?